choria-io/asyncjobs/overview/cli-overview/index.md

 ### JetStream

-If you have an existing JetStream server add a context to connect to it:
+For an existing JetStream server, add a context to connect to it:

 ```
 $ nats context add AJC --server jetstream.example.net:4222
 ```

-If you do not yet have JetStream you can start a local development copy easily, it will create a `AJC` context for you:
+For a local development server, run the following.
+The command creates an `AJC` context automatically.

 ```
 $ nats server run --jetstream AJC